GitBADASS/HoshinoApp/README.md

 - [x] complete the function of adding a words warehouse
 - [ ] complete the function of saving a words warehouse in JSON files and showing it
 - [ ] complete the function of setting a words warehouse
-- [ ] complete the function of practicing words
+- [ ] complete the function of wordspracticing